isnotvinicius/isnotvinicius/README.md

 ## 💜 Hello, my name is Vinicius!

-I'm a Brazilian 23yo full stack developer, currently living in São Paulo.
-Coding since 2017 as a hobby, I decided to take that as my full time job.
-Graduated from college in 2020 and started working in the same year.
+I’m a 24-year-old Brazilian full-stack developer, currently living in São Paulo.
+I’ve been coding since 2017 as a hobby and decided to pursue it as my full-time job.
+I graduated from college in 2020 and started working the same year.

-🔭 I'm a Full Stack Developer @Diagonal in São Paulo.
+🔭 I'm a Full Stack Developer at Diagonal in São Paulo.

-🍃 Learning SvelteKit and trying to use Nvim as my main editor.
+🍃 Learning SvelteKit and e2e tests with Cypress.
+Also studying Go.

 ---